mcveanlab/mccortex/README.md

     make MAXK=63

 Executables appear in the `bin/` directory.
-To update the libraries included:

-    cd libs && make

 Commands